mkalikas/LZW/readme.txt

 passing e will not include a ../ before the filename and will instead be executed as described above for running the program by passing e and filename.lzw.

+I included a .hpp file that includes the prototypes for all of my functions that are used to compute the compression and decompression for part one.

 I included two functions to create the dictionary in the file for part one and part two.
 When a file is being compressed, the dictionary function creates a map of string, integer pairs.
 When a file is being expanded, the dictionary function creates a map of integer, string pairs.

+For decompression, I included a function that separates the string input into groups of 12.
+The separated strings are then passed to the binary_string_to_int function.
+Their result is returned as an integer and then put into a vector of integers.
+This vector is then used for decompression.
+The decompression function takes a vector of integers and returns a string representing each integer as a string in the map by recursively checking to see if the integer value is found in the dictionary.
+If it is not, it is added and the corresponding string is matched as the integer pair in the map.
+The resulting string is expected to be the file contents of the original file before compression.